I. Purpose and Scope

 IV.
 Additional Information

-Questions regarding the applicability of or reporting requirements contained in this policy may be directed to the Office of University Equity and Compliance, Human Resources, the Office of the Provost, the university Ombudsperson or the Office of General Counsel.
+Questions regarding the applicability of or reporting requirements contained in this policy should be directed to the Office of University Equity and Compliance or Human Resources.
 Allegations of harassing behavior must immediately be reported to the Office for University Equity and Compliance.

 Harassment; Misconduct; Relationship; Consensual; Consent; Romantic; Sexual; Amorous; Coercion